 Doctors have expressed particular concern that recent budget changes will result in public health services that are inadequate for meeting the needs of the local populations which they serve.

-In this research briefing we explore whether changes to public health funding are reflective of local population health need, and assess the impact that public health funding cuts are having on the delivery of services locally.
+We explored whether changes to public health funding are reflective of local population health need, and assess the impact that public health funding cuts are having on the delivery of services locally.

 - Changes to public health spending in local areas do not reflect the needs of local populations.
 Many areas with poor health outcomes are seeing substantial cuts to funding for a range of key public health services.